eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/access-conditions/index.md

     eccauth:writeGraph <urn:elds-backend-all-graphs> .
 ```

-In this example, we have listed default access conditions for the [docker-compose based orchestration](../docker-orchestration/index.md).
+In this example, we have listed default access conditions for the [`docker compose` based orchestration](../docker-orchestration/index.md).

 The file defines two access conditions.
 The `eccauth:allowedActions` correspond to the URIs listed in the table above.